Why You Might Be Failing At Accounting Regulations In Europe

 This does not mean that the process is permanently stalled but it is likely to take a different direction in the future.
 Here are some of the other changes to European accounting regulations which are likely to impact 2017 and beyond.

-International trade and investment is probably going to be the first major casualty of the new political climate.
-Mr Hoogervorst, the current chairman of the International Accounting Standards Board (IASB), acknowledged recently that the long time trend towards growing international trade and foreign investment may be interrupted by these events.
-The actual impact won’t be clear till the actual data is generated in the months to come but the markets are already pricing it in to an extent.
+International trade and investment are probably going to be the first major casualty of the new political climate.
+Mr. Hoogervorst, the current chairman of the International Accounting Standards Board (IASB), acknowledged recently that the longtime trend towards growing international trade and foreign investment may be interrupted by these events.
+The actual impact won’t be clear until the actual data is generated in the months to come but the markets are already pricing it into an extent.
 Uncertainty is never good for business and unnecessary volatility can reduce valuations.
 A policy limbo is the last thing that a weak global economy needs.

 VAT rules for the digital economy